Error-331/code_tests/docs/bible/links.md

 The Unclean - September 11 (We must have compassion on sinners and speak to them of the cleansing of the gospel; We must keep our own heart free from sin);

 God's Perfect Justice - September 12 (Father, let my life express my gratitude for your mercy in Christ; God judges just);

+Unearned Favor - September 13 (There is wonderful irony in contrasting God's perfection and our unworthiness, and it is this: God loved us and saved us anyway; He is love itself);

+The Fear of Man - September 14 (We should rather have the frown of the world because we preach hell that the frown of God because we didn't);